-We still recommend it, or something else similarly sized (35 feet or under) for many travelers.
-After a year-long experiment leasing a 26 foot motorhome and towing a car too, we decided that, for us personally, the added stress from the limitations and maintenance posed by such a large vehicle weren’t worth the extra storage and living space.
+We’d still recommend it, or something else similarly sized (35 feet or under) for many travelers.
+After a year-long experiment driving a 26 foot motorhome and towing a car too, we decided that the added stress from the limitations and maintenance posed by such a large vehicle weren’t worth the extra storage and living space.
 We felt a strong urge for our next RV to be significantly smaller and more nimble than even our 26′ Airstream bumper-pull trailer was.

-Our travel priorities, now that we’re in our third year RVing, have just shifted yet again, and that’s fine with us!
-One of the very beautiful things about life is being able to add new experiences as you see fit.
+Our travel priorities, now that we’re in our third year of RVing, have shifted yet again – and that’s fine with us!
+One of the many beautiful things about RV life is being able to add new experiences as you see fit.

-What inspired this new level of “how small can you go” insanity?
-Well, we want to hit some of our favorite urban areas again, stealth camp/driveway surf near friends and family more often, drop into more places last-minute without reservations, explore parts of Mexico and Canada, and squeeze into the kinds of cozy little campgrounds and parking areas that we couldn’t fit previously.
+What inspired this new level of “how small can you go”?
+Well, we want to hit some of our favorite urban areas again, stealth camp/driveway surf near friends and family more often, drop into more places last-minute without reservations, and squeeze into the kinds of cozy little campgrounds and parking areas that we couldn’t fit previously.

 Ultimately, our hearts yearned to live even more simply and compactly when we travel.
 Someday we may backpack around the world, so this is a step in that direction to see how little we can live with.
 We look forward to testing the limits of our already minimalistic lives, and making more spontaneous travel and life decisions than we have been.

 - I can use the #vanlife hashtag now! 😆